All about clear aligners

 Whether you can stick to the rules

-When considering whether clear aligners could work as well as braces, you’ll also need to consider whether you’ll be able to care for the aligners properly.
-For the treatment to work, you’ll need to wear the aligner for around 22 hours a day for a full two weeks before moving on to the next one.
+When considering whether clear aligners could work as well as braces, you’ll also need to consider whether you’ll be able to wear the aligners properly.
+For the treatment to work, you’ll need to wear the aligner for 20-22 hours a day for at least a week before moving on to the next one.
 Wearing your aligners as your orthodontist advises is the best way of ensuring your treatment gives you successful results.
 However, removing your aligners when eating or drinking is a must.
-They’re made from medical grade plastic, so hot drinks can cause your aligner to become misshapen, and drinks with colorants can lead to discolouration.
+They’re made from medical grade plastic, so hot drinks can cause your aligner to become distorted, and any drinks with colorants (e.g. tea, coffee and soft drinks) can lead to staining of your aligners.
 So if you are unable to commit to wearing these aligners as close to full time as possible and removing them only to eat or drink, it is probably not the best treatment for you!